YovelBecker/deno-rest-api/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use git to clone this repository and save your setup time for your next REST api.

 ```git
 git clone https://github.com/YovelBecker/deno-rest-api.git